zpainter/iassist/content/about/regional-report-2003-2004-asiapasific.md

 setting up a data archive and access to government data in New Zealand.
 I also spoke about the importance of joining IASSIST, and gaining the benefit of the years of experience and collegiate support that this organisation offers.
-Since then, we\'ve had visitors from New Zealand to discuss the different ways that could be achieved, and the developments look very positive.
+Since then, we've had visitors from New Zealand to discuss the different ways that could be achieved, and the developments look very positive.
 Since the New Zealand Data Archive closed its doors in 1996, the Australian data archive has played a care taker role for